elatella/deep-prepyto-paper/manuscript.md

 ##### Create an Input Voxel Patch

 The training set was prepared by splitting the 3D tomographic volume into 32x32x32 `\_voxels??*`{.green} sub volumes and keeping only volumes occupied by a sufficient amount (> 1000 voxels) of binarized vesicle labels.
 The obtained sub volumes were randomly divided into ten subsets of the training set, this method is termed k-fold cross-validation in the field of machine learning.
+`\_this is a wrong statment we dont do cross validation just split(fold) data *`{.green}
 All of these subsets or "folds" were used as training sets, as an entirely separate set of tomographic subvolumes was used for validation, to avoid overfitting.

 `\_are the folds overlapping? are the tomograms normalized any further than the NAD from previous segmentation before feeding it to the deeplearning model? add image from odt??, the 2D slices of the subset are supposed to be 32x32x32, but seem to have a different size... padding?? ---> results*`{.green}